New York Train Accident Lawyers

 All those riders depend on the trains to be fast and safe.
 Unfortunately, accidents are more common than we want them to be.

-Although major collisions are rare, minor accidents due to malfunctioning doors, badly maintained stations and platforms, and falls on stairs and walkways are common.
+Although major collisions are rare, minor accidents are common due to malfunctioning doors, badly maintained stations and platforms, and falls on stairs and walkways.

 Causes of Train Accidents